Effect of linguistic experience on metacognition in language tasks and transfer to non-linguistic behaviour

 I predict that exposure to more diverse phonological cues will enhance monitoring phonological tasks of any type, irrespective of phonological properties in bilinguals' native languages.

-Exploration of Metacognitive Enhancement
+Transfer of Metacognitive Enhancement

 I will also explore whether this metacognitive enhancement will be transferred from phonological to syntactic tasks, even if bilinguals' languages have typologically different phonology but similar syntax.

 Finally, I will explore if metacognitive enhancement in language tasks is transferred to non-linguistic behavior.
-In contemporary society, where bilingualism is a norm rather than an exception, it is important to be aware of the extent to which metacognitive enhancement due to individual linguistic experience is transferred to non-language behavior and influences decision-making both at individual and group levels.
+In contemporary society, where bilingualism is a norm rather than an exception, it is important to be aware of the extent to which metacognitive enhancement due to individual linguistic experience is transferred to non-language behavior and influences decision making both at individual and group levels.

 Financiële details & Tijdlijn